-HI116 begins by addressing the influcence of the Renaissance and Reformation within European Society and the bearing of Chinese and Islamic civilizations upon the West's political, cultural, economic, and technological growth.
-It assures the extent to which the following historical movements (which owed much to this growth): dynastic centralism, the scientific revolution, the rise of a market based economy, the enlightenment, the revolutions of the late 18th and early 19th centuries, the industrial revolution, and nationalism led to spectacular social upheaval in the west, and paved the way for the creation of the modern European power state.
-How and why did the West achieve dominion over the Americas, the East and West Indies, Asia, Africa?
-And to what extent did the West's global ambitions make inevitable two world wars?
+HI116 addresses the influence of the Renaissance and Reformation eras within European society and the impact of Chinese and Islamic civilizations upon the West's political, cultural, economic, and technological growth.
+Topics for discussion include dynastic centralism, the Scientific Revolution, the rise of a market based economy, the Enlightenment, the revolutions of the late eighteenth and early nineteenth centuries, the Industrial Revolution, emerging nationalism and the creation of the modern European power state and its consequences for the global community.
+Examination of the West's influence over the Americas, the East and West Indies, Asia, and Africa will be explored in tandem with the West's global ambitions and its consequences.